jcfain/TCodeESP32/README.md

   https://github.com/jcfain/TCodeESP32/releases
   ### FROM SOURCE
   First You need to install the dev environment for the ESP32 and arduino.
-  Some good placees to start
+  It actually easier than you may think.
+  1. Install VSCode
+  2. Install the platformIO extension in VSCode
+  3. Point VSCode to the directory containing platformio.ini
+  4. Select the build you want from the bottom toolbar
+  5. Select Upload button on the bottom toolbat.
+Has an arror pointing right.
+  6. On the left side of VSCode there should be an alien head.
+Select it and find Upload file system.
+  7. Profit
+  For more infor here are some good placees:
   - https://platformio.org/install/ide?install=vscode
   - https://docs.platformio.org/en/latest//integration/ide/vscode.html#quick-start
   - https://github.com/espressif/arduino-esp32#installation-instructions
   #### LIBRARIES
     Depending on the build you select, you will need a few additional libraries to build this sketch.
-    If platformIO is installed with the correct directory selected (platformio.ini), it should download these automatically on first build.
+    If platformIO is installed with the correct directory selected (platformio.ini), these should download automatically on first build.
     - ESP32Servo
     - ESP Async Webserver
     - EAsyncTCP
     - ArduinoJson
-    - paulstoffregen/OneWire@^2.3.5
+    - paulstoffregen/OneWire
-    - milesburton/DallasTemperature@^3.9.1
+    - milesburton/DallasTemperature@
-    - adafruit/Adafruit SSD1306@^2.4.3
+    - adafruit/Adafruit SSD1306
     - Adafruit GFX Library
     - Adafruit BusIO
     - SPI